alexisflesch/mathquest/app/plan.md

 - [ ] Protected page components (dashboard, projection, my-tournaments, etc.)
 - [ ] Route guards or middleware components
 - [ ] Navigation components that might need auth awareness

 ---

+## Phase 2: Dashboard UI Restoration & Testing
+**Goal:** Restore the full teacher dashboard UI and logic, replacing the placeholder client component, and ensure all features work as expected.

+### Checklist:
+- [x] Locate and review backup of full dashboard logic (`page.backup.tsx`).
+- [x] Restore full dashboard UI and logic into `TeacherDashboardClient.tsx` using the backup.
+- [ ] Test the restored dashboard UI in the browser to ensure all features work as expected.
+- [ ] Update documentation (`plan.md`, `log.md`) to record restoration and testing.
+- [ ] (Optional) Refactor or further modernize dashboard code for maintainability or new requirements.

+### Testing Instructions:
+1. Open the teacher dashboard page in the browser with a valid quiz access code.
+2. Confirm that all dashboard features (game controls, participant list, question display, etc.) are present and functional.
+3. Attempt access with an invalid or non-quiz code; confirm error page or redirect is shown instantly.
+4. Check for any UI/UX regressions or errors.
+5. Record results and any issues in `log.md`.

+---